 An all-round in its own right, the The North Face Borealis is a burly, 28L travel daypack suitable for daily activities and casual day hikes.
 A novel FlexVent suspension system makes for a fresh and dry feel thanks to the padded mesh panel on the back.
 The spine channel is designed to align with the natural bends of your back, helping you maintain an upright posture even in the most tiring moments of your journey.

-Apt for the city and wilderness alike, the Patagonia Arbor Pack stands up to the vagaries of time and use with elan.
+Apt for the city and wilderness alike, the Patagonia Arbor Pack 26L stands up to the vagaries of time and use with elan.
 You can strap it on your shoulders any time adventure calls.
-While it could surely use a few more pockets and maybe a water bottle holder, it is surely one of those backpacks you’d want to be seen with everywhere!
+And while it could surely use a few more pockets and maybe a water bottle holder, it is surely one of those daypacks you’d want to be seen with everywhere!

 Fjallraven Rucksack No. 21